-How Kenyans are using tech to stop election fraud and violence
+Kenyans use tech to stop election fraud

 - Kenyans are using technology to ensure a free and fair election on August 8

-Loren Treisman is Executive of Indigo Trust, a grant making foundation which supports technology-driven projects in Africa.
+Loren Treisman is executive of Indigo Trust, a grant-making foundation that supports technology-driven projects in Africa.
 She holds a PhD from Cambridge University and has expertise in international development, health and the use of new technologies to stimulate social change.

 (CNN)Kenya's last two general elections have been tarnished by allegations of fraud and outbreaks of violence, which have divided the nation since.

-A game-changing court ruling recently declared that results announced by constituency tallying centers must be regarded as final and a transparent result transmission system has been created to prevent rigging.
+A game-changing court ruling recently declared that results announced by constituency tallying centers must be regarded as final and a transparent system to transmit results has been created to prevent rigging.

 As a result, an officer at each polling station will transmit real-time numbers electronically through a secure mobile phone.